scalameta/metals/website/blog/2019-01-22-bloom-filters.md

 positive results from the bloom filter are not a problem because they only slow down the response but don't compromise the correctness of the final result.

-Concretely, Metals keeps an in-memory map where keys are paths in the workspace.
+Concretely, Metals keeps an in-memory map where keys are paths to source files in the workspace.

 ```scala
 val references: Map[Path, BloomFilter[Symbol]]